Australia’s red dirt outback, lush hinterland and dark sea cliffs all hide incredible scenery and natural phenomena waiting to be photographed.

 With our INVITE A FRIEND-initiative, you’ll be able to bring someone with you to our locations without having to enroll them in our workshops and save up to 25% of the total rate, depending on availability!

 Better Moments is a member of the Travel Guarantee Fund, your guarantee that traveling with Better Moments is a safe experience.

 Sydney International Airport – locally known as Kingsford Smith Airport – is Australia’s busiest airport.
 There are plenty of international flights arriving and departing each day.
 The airport is located just 13 minutes by train from the city.
 Airport Link offers a fast and convenient way to reach the city and suburbs, with trains running approximately every 10 minutes.

 VISA & IMMIGRATION

-Australia has very strict rules about things you can bring into the country due to its biosecurity requirements.
-Please inform yourself before the trip, for instance here: Can I bring it
+Australia has very strict rules about what you can bring into the country due to its biosecurity requirements.
+Please inform yourself before the trip, for instance here: Can I bring it?

 Australia’s climate varies greatly throughout the eight states and territories; there are four seasons across most of the country and a wet and dry season in the tropical north.
 In May, the temperature in Sydney ranges from 10 – 20 degrees Celsius.
 In the Outback, autumn is moderately temperate with average temperatures of 8 – 23 degrees Celsius.